sveneisenschmidt/phoursquare/README.md

 * Search for Venues (from you or veryone nearby)
 * Search for Tips  (from you or veryone nearby)
 * Search for Users (only non friends) by Name, Phone or Twitter Nickname
+* Search for Friends by Name, Phone or Twitter Nickname

 **ToDo:**

 * Able to Check-in somewhere
+* Add Tips
+* Mark Tips as done
 * ... some more I forgot ;)

 ## Basic Usage